QuineDot/rust-learning/src/pf-meta.md

 }
 ```

-[And as was covered before,](pf-borrow-forever.md) that's an anti-pattern because you cannot use the self-referencial struct directly ever again.
+[And as was covered before,](pf-borrow-forever.md) that's an anti-pattern because you cannot use the self-referential struct directly ever again.
 The only way to use it at all is via a (reborrowed) return value from the method call that required `&'a mut self`.

 So it's technically possible, but so restrictive it's pretty much always useless.